icon-project/IIPs/IIPS/iip-draft_btp.md

   - link: String ( BTP Address of the next BMC for the destination )
 * Description:
   - Add route to the BMC.
-  - It may fail if there more than one BMC for the network.
+  - May fail if there more than one BMC for the network.
-  - It's called by the operator to manage the BTP network.
+  - Called by the operator to manage the BTP network.

 ###### removeRoute
 ```python